dqian3/autobahn-artifact/README.md

    To build Autobahn and baseline source code in any of the branches several dependencies must be installed.
 Refer to section "Installing Dependencies" for detailed instructions on how to install dependencies and compile the code.

-2. *Setting up experiments on Cloudlab*
+2. *Setting up experiments on GCP*

      To re-run our experiments, you will need to instantiate a distributed and replicated server (and client) configuration using GCP.
      <!-- We have provided a public profile as well as public disk images that capture the configurations we used to produce our results.
 Section "Setting up Cloudlab" covers the necessary steps in detail.
 Alternatively, you may create a profile of your own and generate disk images from scratch (more work) - refer to section "Setting up Cloudlab" as well for more information.
 Note, that you will need to use the same Cluster (Utah) and machine types (m510) to reproduce our results. -->